Phiwe-R/Fiscal-Year-Analysis/README.md

 1. **Open Notebook in Colab**
    - Make sure PDFs are in the `RAG_Files/` folder.
+2. **Use Your Own Data Path**
+   - The DATA PATH provided on the notebook is from own path.
+Make sure you use your own path
 2. **Add Your Mistral API Key**
    - Create a [Mistral API key](https://www.mistral.ai/)
    - Add it to **Colab Secrets** and give it a secret name and allow notebook access using the toggle button.